Trelissick Park Group logo

 Bait station showing block bait on wire.

-Damaged bait station
+Chewed bait station

 Bait stations are sometimes as tasty as the bait.